 Our presbytery has a common fear of not having enough.
 We entrust our wealth to bankers and money managers who see their job as to conserve and grow the funds; their job is to save for a rainy day, having money that may fix some unknown future problem.
 An alternative would be to understand our funds as collective wealth that is to be used and given for ministry in the present and near future (not far future).

 Limited amounts of money are available in bucket funds designed to spur on innovation in ministry, which raises questions of gatekeeping.
-Leaders (insiders) chose the themes for the buckets, according to their goals for the presbytery.
+Leaders (insiders) chose the themes for the buckets, according to their goals for the Presbytery.
 Now those who seek to access the funds must perform and prove how their projects will fit in with the goals identified.
 None of these funds are experienced as true gifts in the way family and friends might give to one another; they are entrepreneurial capital investments to be judged on their return.

 Scarcity drives us into binary thinking and the false worship of efficiency and competition.
 Yet compared to other presbyteries’ financial situation, our presbytery is wealthy indeed.
 Because we received over $20 million from the gracious dismissal process (in 2010 to 2016 when churches left the PC(USA) following our move to full LGBTQ inclusion) and other property sales, our presbytery is rich and is in a position to be generous.
-We distributed (used and gave) $9 million but through financial growth we still ended up in 2024 with a balance of 20 million from these funds.
+We distributed (used and gave) $9 million but through financial growth we still ended up in 2024 with a balance of $20 million from these funds.
 This seems astounding.
 Still, we continue functioning with scarcity mindsets, hoarding our wealth for the future, and operating like a business rather than as a community of belonging and mutual care.

 Survey respondents were asked whether “The Presbytery’s resources are easily available for use when needed.”
 We do not have consensus on this.
 However, those from Immigrant worshipping communities are significantly more likely to disagree.
-65% of Black respondents agreed that the presbytery prioritizes long-term financial stability.
+65% of Black respondents agreed that the Presbytery prioritizes long-term financial stability.

 In our conversation circles one BIPOC elder shared: “What surprised me was I heard the presbytery had no money.
 But I saw the financial report this time at the presbytery meeting.
 They had money!
 They were discussing whether to spend that money or not.”
 Perspectives vary on whether the money we have is “a lot” or “not a lot” depending on the financial context and needs of the community one lives in.
 Perspectives also vary on whether it is the right thing to invest money and only spend the interest, versus spending down the money we have.